eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.onewire/README.md

 The conversion time is inverse to that and ranges from 95 ms to 750 ms.
 For best performance it is recommended to set the resolution only as high as needed.

-The correct channel-type is selected automatically by the thing depending on the sensor type.
+The correct channel-type is selected automatically by the thing handler depending on the sensor type.

 ## Full Example